isomerpages/nlb-biblioasia/_jan-2011/Women’s Perspectives on Malaya: Isabella Bird on the Chersonese.md

 [^3]: Chubbuck, 9–10.

 [^4]: Chubbuck, 13–14.
-Chubbuck also suggests that the sisters’ relationship was not as congenial as it seemed but Victorian conservatism did not allow Isabella to express fully the competitiveness that was likely to have existed between them.
+Chubbuck also suggests that the sisters’ relationship was not as congenial as it seemed, but Victorian conservatism did not allow Isabella to express fully the competitiveness that was likely to have existed between them.
 Nevertheless, Isabella was devastated following her sister’s death from typhoid in 1880.

-[^5]: From a letter by Bird to John Murray III dated June 16, 1880, as found in the John Murray Archives and cited in Chubbuck, 14.
+[^5]: From a letter by Bird to John Murray III dated 16 June 1880, as found in the John Murray Archives and cited in Chubbuck, 14.

 [^6]: Chubbuck, 14.